-ISP is a processing aid and not a food additive for the purposes of this Application since it fulfils its technological purpose during the manufacture of the frozen ice products and does not perform a technological function of a food additive in the final food.
-ISP does not fit neatly into any of the possible food additive functions listed in Schedule 5 of Standard 1.3.1 - Food Additives.
+The Food Technology Report (Attachment 3, and discussion within sections 5.2 and 5.3) concludes that ISP is a processing aid and not a food additive for the purposes of this Application since it fulfils its technological purpose during the manufacture of the frozen ice products and does not perform a technological function of a food additive in the final food.

 ISP 'binds' to and influences the growth and structure of the developing ice crystals during production of such products.
 This different ice structure alters the properties of the food products.
 The altered properties of the ice structure are not due to the presence of ISP by itself, but the effect ISP has on the ice structure formation during processing.
-Stability of iced products containing ISP is due to the ice structure that has been formed, rather than the residual presence of ISP.
+The stability of iced products containing ISP is due to the ice structure that has been formed, rather than the residual presence of ISP.